-Unless you elect otherwise, your principal private residence will be deemed to be where you live and there is no need to advise the Revenue of this - they will grant exemption for it automatically.
+Unless you elect otherwise, your principal private residence will be deemed to be where you live and there is no need to advise HMRC of this - they will grant exemption for it automatically.
 However, care should be taken when a couple get married, as spouses (and civil partners) are only entitled to one PPR between them.
-Unless you elect otherwise, the Revenue will automatically deem the matrimonial home to be your joint PPR.
+Unless you elect otherwise, HMRC will automatically deem the matrimonial home to be your joint PPR.
 This could cause problems if both spouses own property and they choose to live in the least valuable one.

 Changing your principal private residence is a process that came to be known as flipping during the scandal over MPs expenses in 2009.
 There was nothing illegal about them doing that, their accountants recommended it and even their own parliamentary rules allowed it at one stage.
 The reason why so many MPs got into trouble over this was because they did it on properties they had previously been claiming second home allowances on at the expense of the taxpayer.
 It was therefore seen as being morally reprehensible in a way that wouldn't have been the case normally.

-The reason why flipping is so tax-advantageous is because the last 3 years you own a property are disregarded for capital gains tax if it has been your principal private residence at any time.
+The reason why flipping is so tax-advantageous is because the last 18 months (3 years up to 5th April 2014) you own a property are disregarded for capital gains tax if it has been your principal private residence at any time.
 It doesn't matter what you do with a property during those years - you will not incur any more capital gains tax as a result.
-Therefore, if you own 2 or more properties, you can make sure they all benefit from the last 3 years by living in them at some point and electing them as your main residence.
+Therefore, if you own 2 or more properties, you can make sure they all benefit from the last 18 months by living in them at some point and electing them as your main residence.
 You may also benefit from Residential Letting Relief if the property has been let out as a home at any time.

 The PPR will never be allowed if you buy a property for the express purpose of selling it again for a profit.
 You should therefore try to avoid selling a property soon after you bought it, especially if you have carried out a lot of renovation work.
 It sometimes makes us shudder to hear the unguarded comments made by people appearing on property development TV programmes.
 Sometimes they decide to live on in the property themselves after developing it but only after compromising their position by talking about how much profit they're going to make out of it.
 One can imagine that quite a few tax inspectors watch these programmes with more than a little professional interest!